Legal Policies

 a.
 “Complainant” shall mean a person of any age and gender whether employed or not, who has experienced Sexual Harassment or has observed some other person experiencing Sexual Harassment, or who files a complaint of alleged Sexual Harassment.

-For the avoidance of any doubt, it is clarified that the Complainant can be any person who is associated with the Company in any capacity, including but not limited to a regular employee, part-time employee, contractor, consultant, trainee, or an intern.
+For the avoidance of any doubt, it is clarified that the Complainant can be any person who is associated with the Company in any capacity, such as a regular employee, part-time employee, contractor, consultant, trainee, or an intern.

 b.
 “Employee(s)” shall mean a person who is directly employed with the Company on regular or temporary basis including probationers, trainees.